Driving Under the Influence in Pennsylvania: An Overview

 - The individual will be on probation suspension for a minimum period of 6 months to a maximum period of 1 year;

-- The individual must pay any and all fees associated with the ARD program;
+- The individual must pay any and all fees associated with the ARD program; this must be done prior to being placed into the program for Chester County.

 - Potential License Suspension;